 • \Users\[User Name]\Library\ColorSync\Profiles

 where [User Name] is the your user login name

-The folder location is OS dependent, but is not version dependent.
+The folder location is OS dependent, but not version dependent.
 So you could find this folder in different versions of Windows OS or Mac OS.
 Usually when the monitor calibration is done, the ICC profile will be automatically save to the above location.
-But if you have other profiles need to be ‘installed’ to your computer, then just simply copy the ICC profiles to the above folder and restart Photoshop, and you will see the ICC profiles are now in the drop-down list.
+But if you have other profiles that need to be ‘installed’ to your computer, then just simply copy the ICC profiles to the above folder and restart Photoshop, and you will see profiles are now in the drop-down list.

 2. Copy the printer ICC profile to the ICC profile folder listed above.

 3. Restart Photoshop if the application is in use before you're done with the copy operation.

 4. Go to ‘View’ -> ‘Proof Setup’ -> ‘Custom’ (as shown in Figure 6).

 5. In the pop-up window, select your printer ICC profile in the drop-down box next to ‘Device to Simulate’ (as shown in Figure 7).

 6. Select ‘Relative Colorimetric’ in ‘Rendering Intent’ drop-down box (as shown in Figure 7).